xyzsd/fluent/README.md

 --------------------------------------------
 ### DATETIME()
 DATETIME as implemented here does not try to re-implement JavaScript's Intl.DateTime.
-For more precise formatting, use the TEMPORAL() function insetead, which supports pattern-based (semantic skeleton) formatting in addition to predefined forms.
+For more precise formatting, use the TEMPORAL() function instead, which supports pattern-based (semantic skeleton) formatting in addition to predefined forms.

 ### Functions